Discrete Diffusion Models: Novel Analysis and New Sampler Guarantees: Related Works

 \textbf{Theory on Discrete Diffusion Models:} While there have been flourishing results for continuous-space diffusion models, the theoretical understanding of discrete diffusion models remains limited.
 All convergence results are given in \Cref{tab:literature}.
 Among them, \cite{campbell2022discrete} provided an early convergence analysis under the TV metric using the $\tau$-leaping sampler.
 However, the estimation error is quite strong, and the parameter dependencies are also high.
 More recently, under the score-entropy estimation errors, \cite{chen2024uniformization} provided the convergence result using the uniformization sampler on a $d$-dimensional hypercube, which was subsequently extended to general $[S]^d$ space in \cite{ren2025stoc-int}.
-For deterministic-step-size samplers, \cite{zhang2025conv-disc,conforti2025markov} performed analyses by assuming the accessibility of a perfect per-step sampler via solving the Kolmogorov equation, and \cite{ren2025stoc-int} investigated the more practical $\tau$-leaping sampler.
+For deterministic-step-size samplers, \cite{zhang2025conv-disc} performed analyses by assuming the accessibility of a perfect per-step sampler via solving the Kolmogorov equation, \cite{conforti2025markov} analyzed an Euler-type method which differs from the standard Euler schemes \cite{lou2024entropy,nisonoff2025dcfg},\footnote{In the DMPM algorithm in \cite{conforti2025markov}, at most one coordinate is updated at each step, whereas the standard Euler sampler \cite{lou2024entropy,nisonoff2025dcfg} first constructs sampling probabilities for all coordinates and then performs a simultaneous categorical draw across all of them.
+Consequently, the number of flips at each step is a random variable taking values in 0 to $d$ (where $d$ is the dimension).} and \cite{ren2025stoc-int} investigated the more practical $\tau$-leaping sampler.
 Among these works, \cite{zhang2025conv-disc} required that the score-entropy loss is evaluated on the continuous sampling path, whereas \cite{ren2025stoc-int,conforti2025markov} only required such loss to be evaluated on the discrete sampling grid.
 Notably, all of these works \cite{chen2024uniformization,ren2025stoc-int,zhang2025conv-disc,conforti2025markov} employed the Girsanov change-of-measure framework, which requires such regularity conditions (that the likelihood function is a path-wise local martingale) that are hard to check in practice.
-Recently, \cite{ren2025fast} investigated possible acceleration schemes in discrete diffusion models.
+Recently, \cite{ren2025fast} investigated possible acceleration schemes in discrete diffusion models, and \cite{huang2025quantized} used discrete diffusion techniques to solve for continuous diffusion problems under quantization.